 In the fast-paced realm of e-commerce, evolution is inevitable.
-Shopify, a leading platform in the industry, has recently rolled out groundbreaking changes with the introduction of –
+Shopify, a leading platform in the industry, has recently rolled out ground-breaking changes with the introduction of –

 While these advancements promise a more secure and faster checkout flow for Shopify Plus users, they also bring about significant challenges, rendering previous customizations done through checkout.liquid obsolete.